Congressional Black Caucus calls for Senate action on voting rights - NewsBreak

 The Freedom to Vote Act would establish Election Day as a national holiday and set minimum standards that each state must have for elections, such as two weeks of early voting and an option for same-day voter registration.

-The post Congressional Black Caucus calls for Senate action on voting rights appeared first on Florida Phoenix .
+The post Congressional Black Caucus calls for Senate action on voting rights appeared first on Louisiana Illuminator .